pfsense/docs/source/ids-ips/index.rst

 IDS / IPS
 *********

-pfSense can act in an Intrusion Detection System (IDS) / Intrusion Prevention System (IPS) role with add-on packages like Snort and Suricata.
+pfSense® software can act in an Intrusion Detection System (IDS) / Intrusion Prevention System (IPS) role with add-on packages like Snort and Suricata.

 .. note:: The Snort and Suricata packages share many design similarities, so in most cases the instructions for Snort carry over to Suricata with only